 Just like car insurance when you make a claim, you pay an excess.
 You only need to pay an excess once for each condition every policy year.
 To explain this further if your dog broke his leg in mid-February, you paid your excess for his surgery but your policy renews at the beginning of March.
 As the treatment is ongoing with bandaging and x-rays you will need to pay another excess as you are now into a new policy year.
 Some companies will add in a percentage excess such as 10-20%, this is ok when your vet bill is just a couple of hundred pounds but if it’s a couple of thousand then you can end up paying quite a bit.
 Most insurance companies will add the percentage excess once your pet is over a certain age.

-I hope that you have found these explanations easy to understand and helpful when it comes to choosing a new policy or even finding out more on the one you already have.
+I hope that you have found this guide to pet insurance easy to understand and helpful.
 My advice for choosing the best pet insurance policy would be to shop around, go for the highest cover that you can afford (cheaper policies don’t tend to cover very much) and double and triple check that it is a cover for life policy and not a 12 month cover.
 Many people think that as their policy renews every year that they have a cover for life policy when some of them don’t.

 If you have any questions about your pet insurance policy I am sure your insurance company will gladly explain things in greater detail to you.